 Skin Problems

 Skin issues and allergies are also common culprits in dog hair shedding.
 Controlling this problem starts with identifying the specific issue.
 Common skin issues can be caused by parasites, fleas, and ringworms.
-Skin allergies can come from food, medicines, and other allergens around the environment.
+Food, medications, and other environmental allergens can trigger skin allergies.

 When these issues arise, your dogs might want to scratch their bodies and coats more often.
 This action, accompanied by your dog’s body’s reaction to the issue, will lead to excessive hair shedding.
 When things like these happen, a visit to our pet allergists will solve the case!